EricDupertuis/EricDupertuis.github.io/_drafts/php.md

 - Functions arguments are inconsistent
 - Case-insensitive functions but case-sensitive variables

+<rant>They say PHP is bad but Javascript is filled with quirky stuff as well and it still is one of the most trending language at the moment</rant>

 ## PHP is popular

 Yes, this is something you can't deny, PHP is very popular on the web thanks to a lot of hosting companies.
 What makes the language so popular in my opinion is the combo : Shared hosting providers / Wordpress.
 Most hosting providers support the LAMP stack by default and even offer those one-click install of Wordpress and other CMS.
 This contribute to this high "Market share".